gokcedilek/portfolio/content/project/chrome/index.md

 - using the asynchronous [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API)

 **Project #2:** _Read Later_ **(Incomplete!)**
-This extension (is expected to implement:) implements a special bookmarks folder in Chrome to which the user can add webpages to review later, and the extension recommends one page to read from this folder everytime the user opens the Google home page.
+This extension implements a special bookmarks folder in Chrome to which the user can add webpages to review later, and the extension recommends one page to read from this folder everytime the user opens the Google home page.

 What has been implemented so far: